Morph (TV series)

 Morph is a British series of clay stop-motion comedy animations, named after the main character, who is a small terracotta-skinned plasticine man, who speaks an unintelligible language and lives on a tabletop, with his bedroom being a small wooden box.
 Morph was initially seen interacting with Tony Hart, beginning in 1977, on several of his British television programmes, notably Take Hart, Hartbeat and SMart.

+In 1980, he was given his own spin-off series, The Amazing Adventures of Morph, followed in the 1990s by The Morph Files.